GiorgiaTortora/napari-roi-registration/README.md

 The ROI are defined using a Labels layer.
 Registration of multiple ROIs is supported.

 The `Registration` widget uses the user-defined labels, constructs a rectangular ROI around each of them and registers the ROIs in each time frame.

-The `Processing` widget measures the ROI displacements and extract the average intensity of the ROI, calculated in the label area.
+The `Processing` widget measures the ROI displacements and extracts the average intensity of the ROI, calculated on the area of the labels.

 The `Subtract background` widget subtracts a background on each frame, calculated as the mean intensity on a Labels layer.
 Tipically useful when ambient light affects the measurement.

 ----------------------------------